1. Latitude is the angular distance of a place measured in degrees _____________.

 Explanation: The Winter Solstice in the Northern Hemisphere.

-16. Areas between Tropic of Cancer and Tropic of Capricorn are called:
+16. Areas between Tropic of Cancer and Tropic of Capricorn are called_____________.

 A) Temperate Zone